Spanish profanity: Culo

 Culo (from Latin culus) is the most commonly used Spanish word for "ass."
 In Spain, it is mild to inoffensive, and usually the only common way to talk about the buttocks and anus area in a colloquial context.
-It is also used, even formally, for the bottom part of many things (e.g. el culo del vaso = the bottom of the (drinking) glass, etc.) There's an even milder diminutive, culete, that is only used with little children or for humoristic effect, if ever.
+It is also used, even formally, for the bottom part of many things (e.g. el culo del vaso = the bottom of the (drinking) glass, etc.) There is an even milder diminutive, culete, that is only used with little children or for humoristic effect, if ever.
 Another diminutive, culín, can also be used with very little children but is more often heard to refer to a small amount of a drink served in a glass or cup (ponme un culín de whisky, por favor = please serve me a little bit of whiskey).
 In El Salvador and Honduras, culero ("one who uses the culo") refers to a gay man, while in Mexico it refers to an unjust, unkind, aggressive or insensitive person likened to the connotation provided by the word asshole or something of bad quality but usually more offensive.
-Vete a tomar por el culo ("Go and take it in the ass") is an expression used in Spain, it is like Vete a la mierda but more offensive.
+Vete a tomar por culo ("Go and take it in the ass") is an expression used in Spain, it is like Vete a la mierda but more offensive.
 Me parto el culo ("I break my ass") is used to express laughter.
 It can also mean to do excessive work, usually accompanied by a verb that indicates the work, e.g. Me parto el culo barriendo ("I work my ass off brooming").